 2. Mike is good to his staff

-At the start of the interview, Mike reveals that he’s recovering from a bout of food poisoning.
-Yet, he remains chirpy, clarifying with a chuckle that it wasn’t the work of the cafe.
-It is immediately apparent that he is an exemplar of dedication and selflessness, attending to business instead of calling in sick (which he had every right to), despite not feeling at his best.
+In our interview, Mike and chirpy and friendly, despite not feeling at his best.
+It is immediately apparent that he is an exemplar of dedication and selflessness, attending to business instead of calling in sick (which he had every right to).

 While these virtues paint him as a good boss, his relationship with the staff paints him as an ideal one.
-For one thing, Mike never limits his employees, whether permanent or part-timers.
+For one thing, Mike spots and nurtures the potential in his employees, whether permanent or part-timers.

 “I look at every person as a hidden diamond that needs to be polished.
 A lot of times, you really need to give them the opportunity, and you will discover that they can do more than you think,” he says.

 d’Good Cafe also conducts courses for international certification

 Valuing the importance of his staff’s opinions, the hands-on leader is always gathering feedback and suggestions from his crew.
 He also constantly encourages employees to experiment in the kitchen, and create something new.
 It doesn’t even have to be your job.
 You can be a cashier or a chef, and still get an equal chance to contribute.